dzonimn/HoJDiscordBot/README.md

 ## Issues
 - The only way I can figure out how to handle data is to use `const`s within their respective files, and/or to maintain a database somewhere.
 Currently I'm not sure how this should be best implemented, but feel free to refactor it when a proper solution is found.
-- The documentation contains a lot of information that could be helpful to do what we need.